piotr-wilczynski/SpringTwitter/readme.md

     mvn package
 ```
 ##Run
-To run this project there are two wys
+To run this project there are two wys:

 1. Using executable java file, which is created by Spring Web.
 This command will create server end deploy application on port 8443 which can be changed in the *application.properties* file

 ```java